mustafaras/echoforge_whisper/README.md

 ## 🌟 Overview

-**echo-forge** is an advanced audio transcription platform powered by OpenAI's Whisper-1 and GPT-4 models.
+**Echo-Forge** is an advanced audio transcription platform powered by OpenAI's Whisper-1 and GPT-4 models.
 It provides high-quality transcription, intelligent analysis, and multilingual support through a modern web interface.

 Whether you're transcribing meetings, lectures, interviews, or YouTube videos, echo-forge delivers professional-grade results with comprehensive AI analysis.
 The platform combines cutting-edge speech recognition with advanced language models to provide not just transcription, but deep insights into your audio content.